 What’s more, defending against the charge can be difficult, overwhelming, and burdensome.

 That’s why we at Luftman, Heck & Associates are here to help.
 One of our professional Columbus DUI attorneys can review your case, discuss any and all legal options, and advocate on your behalf for a fair, justified outcome.

-What Is an OVI Charge in Columbus?
+What Is an OVI Charge in Franklin County?

 The legal alcohol limit for adults 21 and older in Ohio is .08% BAC while operating a motor vehicle.
 Refusing to submit to a field sobriety test, or test results above the legal limit, may lead to an OVI / DUI charge.
 Additionally, test results of .17% BAC or higher may mean harsher penalties.